 Concentration of the Industry

-Clearly, a high number of competitors of equal size will lead to more intense rivalry.
+A high number of competitors of equal size will lead to more intense rivalry.
 There will be less rivalry when a clear leader exists (at least 50 % larger than the second).
-Therefore, the degree of concentration in the industry must be assessed as one of the primary factors influencing intensity of competition in the industry.
+Therefore, the degree of concentration in the industry must be assessed as one of the primary factors influencing the intensity of competition in the industry.

 Rate of Market Growth